MartinLampel/CarND-Traffic-Sign-Classifier/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model the adam optimizer with a learning rate of 0.0008.
+To train the model the adam optimizer with a learning rate of 0.001.
 I tried different learning rates in the range between 0.0005 and 0.001.
 This learning rate seems for this task the best option.
 With this learning rate a fast training is possible.

+I tried epochs up to 100, the validation accuracy increases but not much.
+The number of epochs was fixed with 35 epochs.

 The batch size is set to 16.
 There are batch sizes in the range between 8 and 128 tested.
 One observation was that a smaller batch size increases the validation accuracy a lot.
 With the batch size of 16, we achieve a validation accuracy of 0.89 after the first epoch.
 A lower batch size results in a small improvement in accuracy, but the training for one epoch needs longer.
-Therefore, I used a batch size of 16.

-The number of epochs was fixed with 35 epochs.
-I tried epochs up to 100, the validation accuracy increases but not much.
 During the training the validation accuracy fluctuating as we can see in this image:

 ![alt text][image2]

-There may follow reasons for this fluctuation:
-* learing rate to high: we take a too large step in the error landscape, with lower learning rates this improve but the training time increases a lot
-* Overfitting: To prevent overfitting a dropout was used, but it may be useful to use an other kind of regularization e.g. L2 to penalize large weights
-* Batch Size: After reading the article [Effect of batch size on training dynamics](https://medium.com/mini-distill/effect-of-batch-size-on-training-dynamics-21c14f7a716e) the model learn starts already learning before it has seen all data.
-Downside of this approach is that it bounces around the global optima.
-It seems that this most likely the case.
+A explanation for this fluactations are covered in the next section.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.